hapax/hapax.github.io/assets/teaching.md

 fill the book with minor variants of the same problem.

-But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the authorities who write the curriculum.
+But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the apparatchiks who write the curriculum.
 And from their perspective, it's much easier to maintain the scrubland, to ride around in a pickup truck and paint things different colours, than to chart a new course into the mathematical world.
-That would take a lot of time and a lot of money, so I can see why they're reluctant.
+That would take time, money, and vision, and these are perennially in short supply.

 But as in the hiking analogy, good mathematical skills are important to society as a whole.